sh0aibsha1kh/random-marketplace-api/README.md

 ### Additional Documentation

 Check out the additional documentation for more information and further discussion:
-- [PROCESS.md][process_doc] - describes the process of how this API was built from the very beginning, *including* all the mistakes that were made
+- [PROCESS.md][process_doc] - describes the process of how this API was built from the very beginning
 - [GRAPHQL.md][graphql_doc] - summarizes how the schema was designed, and how the resolvers were implemented
 - [SECURITY.md][security] - outlines the security measures implemented in the API
 - [TESTING.md][testing] - focuses on testing of the API to ensure robustness